sudharshan2001/Surface-Crack-Classification/README.md

 Solution of Problem statement 1 (L&T EduTech Hackathon at SHAASTRA IITM)

+# Metrics for Test data
 Precision for test data :0.9950000047683716

 Recall for test data :0.9950000047683716

 F1 SCORE for test data :0.994999885559082

+# Metrics for Validation data
 Precision for valid data :0.9449999928474426

 Recall for valid data :0.9449999928474426